coursera-dl/coursera-dl/README.md

     * What is the precise command line that you are using (feel free to hide your username and password with asterisks, but leave all other information untouched).
     * What are the precise messages that you get?
-Please, copy and past them.
+Please, copy and paste them.
       Don't reword the messages.

-* Make sure the classname you are using corresponds to the resource name used in the URL for that class:
+* Make sure the class name you are using corresponds to the resource name used in the URL for that class:
     `https://class.coursera.org/<CLASS_NAME>/class/index`